Responsible Recreation Across Arizona

 In Arizona, exploring the outdoors is an ingrained part of our culture.
 Thousands of residents and visitors responsibly enjoy our amazing parks, trails, forests, refuges, wildlife areas, historic sites, wilderness areas, rivers, lakes and reservoirs every year.

-As the agencies that manage Arizona’s outdoor recreation areas, we encourage Arizonans to continue enjoying all the spectacular landscapes our state offers, while adhering to the COVID-19 physical distancing guidelines provided by the Arizona Department of Health Services and the Centers for Disease Control and Prevention.
-We remain committed to keeping all public lands open and as accessible as possible while protecting staff and visitors.
+Phased-in reopenings continue across Arizona’s public lands and recreation areas.
+The agencies that manage Arizona’s outdoor recreation areas encourage Arizonans to continue enjoying all the spectacular landscapes our state offers, while adhering to the COVID-19 physical distancing guidelines provided by the Arizona Department of Health Services and the Centers for Disease Control and Prevention.

-Before heading out, be sure to check the status of the area you plan to visit.
-The individual sections below provide details about the impacts on Arizona recreation areas and information on current conditions.
+Whether it’s your first time or you regularly enjoy Arizona’s amazing outdoor spaces, be sure to check the status of the area you plan to visit before heading out.
+The individual sections below provide important reopening details for Arizona recreation areas and information on current conditions.

 - Avoid high-risk activities.
 Help keep fire, law enforcement and search & rescue operations available for those who need them most.